This is a detailed step-by-step guide to the beer-making process. It covers wholegrain brewing or brewing with a malt extract.

 1. Sanitize

-Always start by sanitizing EVERYTHING.
+Always start every brew day by sanitizing EVERYTHING.
 It’s the best way to avoid making skunky-tasting beer.
+You don’t need to sanitize any of the equipment before the boil (step 3), but after that, everything needs to be clean.

 2. Prepare the Wort

-There are 2 steps involved with preparing the wort.
+There are 2 steps involved with preparing whole grain wort.

-The goal of heating the mash is to keep the malted grain submerged in water at around 150F /67C (depending on the recipe) for 60 minutes.
-This activates the enzymes in the grains so that they convert the complex storage starches into simple sugars to feed the yeasts.
+The goal of heating the mash is to keep the malted grain submerged in 150F /67C water for around 60 minutes.
+(The exact temperature and time will depend on the recipe).
+This activates the enzymes in the grains so that they convert the complex storage starches into simple sugars that feed the yeasts.

 - The easiest way to get the malted grain to the right temperature is to heat water on the stove to about 170F / 77C.

-- Then put on the lid and take an hour-long break.
+- Put on the lid and take an hour-long break.
 (Perfect for sampling some of your previous batch of beer).

 Sparging